-Why you need to visit Lisbon
+Why You Need to Visit Lisbon

-The 'city of the seven hills,' Lisbon has a unique look and personality, making it one of Europe's most attractive capitals and it's a must see destination during your holiday to Portugal.
+Known as the 'city of the seven hills,' Lisbon has a unique look and personality, making it one of Europe's most attractive capitals.
+It's a must-see destination during any holiday to Portugal.

-Another quarter worth noting is “Belem”, packed with attractions such as the “Torre de Belem” or Belém Tower, the city’s most photographed landmark.
+Another quarter worth noting is “Belem”, packed with attractions such as the “Torre de Belem” and Belém Tower, the city’s most photographed landmark.
+Constructed in the 16th century, it overlooks the Tagus River and is one of the symbols of the ‘Age of Exploration’ for Europeans.
 Along with the marvellous Jerónimos Monastery and Monument to the Discoveries, this should be on the top of your list of must-see attractions when you visit Lisbon.

-Portuguese cuisine is well-known for its cod (locally called Bacalhau), which is considered a delicacy.
-You can also savour the delights of locally produced wines.
-You can easily find good Porto, white and red wines, and what the Portuguese call “Vinho Verde” (green wine).
+Portuguese cuisine is well-known for its cod (locally called Bacalhau) which is considered a delicacy.
+You can also savour the delights of locally produced wines; you can easily find good Porto, white and red wines, and what the Portuguese call “Vinho Verde” (green wine).
 The latter is a sparkling wine that derives its name from the fact that the grapes used are 'green' and slightly under-ripe, but still delicious.